13 Secrets Real Estate Agents Want You to Know

 Putting your house on the market?
 Choose the right renovations before you list.
 “Big-ticket items like a new roof, windows or a furnace add the most value,” says Barb Sukkau, president of the Canadian Real Estate Association.

 Keep it clean

 If you think staged homes look impersonal, that’s the whole point—you want your buyer to imagine themselves living in your house.
-Be ruthlessly unsentimental about packing away knick-knacks and family photos—kill all clutter.
+One of the most important real estate tips your agent will offer is to be ruthlessly unsentimental about packing away knick-knacks and family photos.
+Kill all clutter!

 Fix little signs of wear and tear

 And yes, that includes scuff marks and chipped baseboards.
 Even if your home is otherwise in great shape, the buyer may perceive it as needing work, which could hurt you in price negotiations.

 Here are 20 painting tips from the pros.